tgoldman1/GettingCleaningData_project/README.md

 file.

 ### Part 2: Filtering on Columns which Contain 'mean' or 'std'
-Use grepl() to remove columns which do not contain mean or std
+Use grepl() to remove columns which do not contain mean or std.
+Also use grep to remove meanFreq features.
+Leaves only pure mean and std feature columns.

 ### Part 3: Replacing Activity IDs with Activity Descriptions
 Use sub() to replace activity IDs with activity descriptions from